SMYWEBSITES/faberplatinumstudio.com/Readme.md

-# Hafee.in
+# Faber

-* A website for hafee kitchens
+* A website for FABER PLATINUM STUDIO